Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 We have played Chinese and Korean tic-tac-toe in many different ways.

-Please note that we used the same colored Post-It note for this game so that we would have to focus on distinguishing the Chinese characters.
+Please note that we used the same colored Post-it Note for this game so that we would have to focus on distinguishing the Chinese characters.
+This gets the focus off of playing piece colors and on to placing the right characters in a row.

 We used a black ribbon to form a line through the winning row, but this step is not necessary if you want to save material.

-By the way, if you can’t write Chinese, you can print out the words on regular paper!
+Note: If you can’t write Chinese, you can print out the words on regular paper.

 Here is a snapshot of Korean tic-tac-toe with Hangul vowels!
 My daughter and her nanny played green versus yellow.